ynrng/ynrng.github.io/uob/robot_vision/RV.md

 Such **weak-perspective projection** is used when scene depth is small because _magnification_ $m$ is assumed to be constant, e.g.,  $x'=-m x$, $y'=-m y$. **Parallel projection** where points are parallel along $z$ can fix this but are unrealistic.

-> **Pinhole cameras** are dark to allow only a small amount of rays hit the screen (to make the image sharp). _Lenses_ are used instead to capture more light.
+> **Pinhole cameras** are dark to allow only a small amount of rays hit the screen (to make the image sharp).
+Proper size Pinhole results in _dark but sharp_ image.
+>
+>  **Lenses** are used instead to 1. gather light 2.keep the picture in sharp focus.

 ## Camera Geometry